Blog Post

 A website can use many landing pages, developed around key search terms.
 Do not repeat content too much.
 Make each original, informative and interesting.

-Services like MailChimp, HubSpot and Ubounce have coined the term ‘landing page’ as a page with a single objective.
+Services like MailChimp, HubSpot, and Ubounce have coined the term ‘landing page’ to refer to a page with a single objective.

 People arrive at the page through social media or a link on a website.